-To deal with these volumes, transport infrastructure - mainly pipelines - need to be big enough.
-Pipelines are one-off investments that cannot be swapped out easily, hence an ex-ante decision to determine size is needed by infrastructure developers.
+To deal with these volumes, transport infrastructure - mainly pipelines - needs to be big enough.
+Pipelines are one-off investments that cannot be swapped out easily; hence, an ex-ante decision to determine size is needed by infrastructure developers.
 Pipeline costs scale with their diameter, which results in a design dilemma for infrastructure: oversize the pipeline to allow for future demand growth, despite the risk of underutilization and higher upfront costs; or size the pipeline according to current demand, accepting the risk of capacity constraints and costly retrofits if demand increases.
-Oversizing may nevertheless be preferred due to the potential future benefits such as a lower levelized cost of CO2, especially in long-distance pipes.
+Oversizing may nevertheless be preferred due to the potential future benefits, such as a lower levelized cost of CO2, especially in long-distance pipes.

-Because oversizing raises upfront CAPEX, affordability for first movers requires complementary costrecovery instruments: (i) amortisation, which defers a portion of fixed-cost recovery to later periods as utilisation increases, thereby avoiding excessive early-year tariffs; or (ii) cost mutualisation under which the fixed costs of the strategic CO2 backbone are temporarily recovered across other regulated energy networks (e.g., natural-gas TSOs), so that costs are spread over a broader base while the CO2 network scales.
-Again, careful consideration of this issue by the Commission when designing the regulatory package, including regulation for cost hurdles, can overcome this issue.77
+Because oversizing raises upfront CAPEX, affordability for first movers requires complementary costrecovery instruments: (i) amortisation, which defers a portion of fixed-cost recovery to later periods as utilisation increases, thereby avoiding excessive early-year tariffs; or (ii) cost mutualisation under which the fixed costs of the strategic CO_2 backbone are temporarily recovered across other regulated energy networks (e.g., natural-gas TSOs), so that costs are spread over a broader base while the CO_2 network scales.
+Again, careful consideration of this is required when designing a legislative proposal.
+Including regulation for cost hurdles could overcome this issue.76

 A further point concerning the development of a resilient grid is to not only address transport segments, but also geological storage.
 For technical reasons, there is a possibility of storage providers not being able to service their contracted storage capacity.
 To ensure a robust transport and storage network, balancing between stores is likely to be needed.
 To pre-empt this and to avoid adverse economic behaviour, the award of storage licences could be made contingent with including a share of permitted capacity reserved for grid balancing, as is currently the case in other network-bound markets such as gas and electricity.
-This is coherent of the above-mentioned review of Art.
+This is coherent with the above-mentioned review of Art.
 21 of the CCS Directive.